danocmx/node-tf2-item-format/README.md

 import { parseSKU, toSKU } from 'tf2-item-format';
 ```

-Please note that static schema has implemented a lot of overwrites for defindexes that simply cannot be obtained by the limited data we have, so when you are implenting it yourself you should use the current `Schema` as your guide.
+Please note that static schema has implemented a lot of overwrites for defindexes that simply cannot be obtained by the limited data we have, so when you are implementing it yourself you should use the current `Schema` as your guide.

 ## Instalation
 Via NPM: `npm install tf2-item-format`